-As previously announced, we renewed our Walmart MoneyCard agreement in June 2015.
+We renewed our Walmart MoneyCard agreement in June 2015.
 The term of the agreement is retroactive to May 1, 2015 and expires on May 1, 2020, with an automatic renewal clause for an additional period of two years, subject to certain terms as discussed in the agreement.
-Revenues generated under the MoneyCard program have represented a substantial portion of our total operating revenues.
+Revenues generated under the MoneyCard program represented a substantial portion of our total operating revenues in all periods presented.
 Under this new agreement, the sales commission rate we pay to Walmart for the MoneyCard program increased from the prior agreement.
-Consequently, our sales and marketing expenses during the three months ended September 30, 2015 have been and for the last quarter of 2015 will be materially impacted by the increased commission rate.
+Additionally, we are rolling out our new suite of prepaid card products and an enhanced version of our MoneyPak PIN product at our retail distributors during the first half of 2016.
+Consequently, our sales and marketing expenses during the three months ended March 31, 2016 have been and for the first half of 2016 will be materially impacted by the increased commission rate and higher costs of manufacturing and distributing card packages to our retail distributors.